jko113/c0d3r/README.md

 * This will end the users current session in the app and return to the login page.

-## Challenges
-#### Joshua

-#### Lisa

-#### Josh

-* Keeping track of our templates became more involved because at one point each of our .hbs files included at least one CSS reference and JS scripts.
-In the final product our CSS was consolidated into one file which made for an easier reference.

-## Lessons Learned

 ## Future Additions

 #### New button to delete profile